Tipped wage

-The tipped wage is base wage paid to an employee in the United States who receives a substantial portion of their compensation from tips.
-According to a common labor law provision referred to as a "tip credit", the employee must earn at least the state's minimum wage when tips and wages are combined or the employer is required to increase the wage to fulfill that threshold.
+The tipped wage is the base wage paid to an employee in the United States who receives a substantial portion of their compensation from tips.
+According to a common labor law provision referred to as a "tip credit", the employee must earn at least the state's minimum wage when tips and wages are combined, or the employer is required to increase the wage to fulfill that threshold.
 This ensures that all tipped employees earn at least the minimum wage: significantly more than the tipped minimum wage.

 Tipped minimum wage law in the United States

 Federal law

-The United States of America federal government requires a wage of at least $2.13 per hour be paid to employees who receive at least $30 per month in tips.
+The United States federal government requires a wage of at least $2.13 per hour be paid to employees who receive at least $30 per month in tips.
 If wages and tips do not equal the federal minimum wage of $7.25 per hour during any week, the employer is required to increase cash wages to compensate.

 State law

 Though the vast majority of employers are bound to the federal minimum wage, some states have chosen to increase the tipped minimum wage above the federal requirement.
 Seven states (and the territory of Guam) apply the same minimum wage to tipped and non-tipped employees.
-The other 42 states – including those without state minimum wage laws – have a lower minimum wage for tipped employees than for traditional employees, and require employers to make up for any wages that fall below the minimum wage.
+The other 43 states – including those without state minimum wage laws – have a lower minimum wage for tipped employees than for traditional employees, and require employers to make up for any wages that fall below the minimum wage.

-Hawaii, which has the highest-paid waiters and waitresses in the country (mean wage: $17.84/hour) has a minimum wage of $8.50 for tipped employees.
+The District of Columbia, which has the highest-paid waiters and waitresses in the country (mean wage: $24.42/hour), has a minimum wage of $8.00 for tipped employees.
 In the state of Alaska, California, Minnesota, Montana, Nevada, Oregon, Washington, same minimum wage are applied for both tipped and non-tipped employees.
 Tips collected by employees in these states will not offset employer's obligation to pay the wage, and tips is the additional income beyond the wage paid by employer.
+The District of Columbia will be eliminating the tipped wage by 2027.

-Debate over consequences
+Disagreement over consequences

 There is disagreement among economists, business leaders, and labor activists regarding whether the tipped wage should be higher and whether tipped employees should receive a different wage than non-tipped workers.